Direct Mail Statistics That Will Convince You To Invest In It

 Statistics: How is Direct Mail Marketing Better Than its Contemporaries

 - Marketers were apprehensive of investing in direct mail, fearing they can never get the desired response rate with this method.
-But a study published in DMA response rate 2018 revealed that when compared to the email, paid search, and social media, household mail has a higher response rate at 9%, with the former being only at 1%.
+But a study published in DMA response rate 2018 revealed that when compared to email, paid search, and social media, household mail has a higher response rate at 9%, with the former being only at 1%.

 - Direct mails are sent out to two lists – the household and the prospects list.
-Your current customers are in the household list, and your potential customers — who seem interested in your product or service — come under the prospect list.
+Your current customers are on the household list, and your potential customers — who seem interested in your product or service — come under the prospect list.
 The report also revealed that direct mail’s average response rate has increased from 2.9 to 4.9% for prospects and 5.1 to 9% for the household list in one year — 2017-2018.

 - When it comes to direct mail, the size of the package matters to a significant extent.
 According to the data and marketing association, postcards receive the highest response rate of 4.25%, and letters get the lowest response at 3.5%.
-Hence, it’s essential to make sure that you launch your campaign in the package that accommodates everything you plan to advertise and gain a higher response rate.
+Hence, it’s essential to make sure that you launch your campaign in a package that accommodates everything you plan to advertise and gain a higher response rate.

 - If we look further into the omnichannel marketing strategy, reports suggest that combined direct and digital marketing can increase the response rate by 63%, with a massive 60% increase in the return on the investment.

-- Looking at the B2B side, reports by the B2B marketing mix states that marketers still heavily invest in direct mail campaigns.
+- Looking at the B2B side, reports by the B2B marketing mix state that marketers still heavily invest in direct mail campaigns.
 It continues to be one of the most important and effective marketing tools taking a total of 35% among other digital and traditional marketing techniques.

 - A common misconception about Gen-Z’s people is that millennials prefer being reached out to through digital media, as they hardly have time to spare for direct mail or never check their mailboxes.
 But this couldn’t be farther from the truth, as the Gallup report states that 41% of Americans of all ages check their mailbox every day.